simplex-chat/simplex-chat/docs/guide/app-settings.md

 You can also configure whether the message preview is shown when the message arrives.

 **Please note**: For instant and periodic notifications to work on Android, you need to disable power optimization when prompted by the app, or later via the settings.
-Also, some variants of Android system require additional settings, for example MIU system on Xiaomi phones requires to enable "Auto start" for the app for the notification service to work.
+Also, some variants of Android system require additional settings, for example MIUI system on Xiaomi phones requires to enable "Auto start" for the app for the notification service to work.
 Please read [Don't kill my app](https://dontkillmyapp.com/) guide for any settings that may be required on your device.

 Also, currently instant notifications have the highest battery consumption - we are working to reduce it to be less or the same as for periodic notifications.